racheljin16/Swift-projects/Carousel/README.md

 ##### Notes
-- Spent some time on the tile animation.
-Still have some questions on code.
+- Spent some time on the tile animation with a for loop.
-- Spent some time on popping twice method.
+- Spent some time on popping-to-vc.